Lab 2: Asset Inventories and Site-Maps

 • You can use this menu to manually adjust the depth of elements by dragging them up and down.

-• You can also group elements together to move them together, toggle visibility, and lock them to prevent accidentally moving them
+• You can also group elements together to move them together, toggle visibility, and lock them to prevent accidentally moving them - Assets - The assets tab houses libraries of reusable components to add to your project.

-5. This area switch modes between
+10. This area switch modes between

 • Design - where we arrange objects in our screen.